bancosatoshi/web/README.md

 NFT technology is booming.
 Solana provides low tx fees, high TPS and Rust smart-contracts that enable powerful blockchain functionalities.

-The Real Estate NFT Market is still to be explored, and Non Fungible Me borns inspired by providing the optimal UX to interact with Metaplex Token Metadata Programs, structured to include Real Estate information.
+The Real Estate NFT Market is still to be explored, and __Non Fungible Me borns inspired by providing the optimal UX to interact with Metaplex Token Metadata Programs, structured to include Real Estate information__.

 ## What it does